 The Japanese love Custard Pudding!
 We call it “Purin” (プリン) and you will find this custard pudding throughout Japan in bakeries, pastry shops, supermarkets and convenience stores.
 There are many flavors of custard pudding in Japan, ranging from chocolate to pumpkin to green tea.

-I previously shared no bake/no steam Crème Caramel on Just One Cookbook before, but that recipe is more tedious.
-Today’s custard pudding on the other hand is SUPER easy, and when I say easy, I really mean it.
+I want to share with you an easy way to make custard pudding at home.
+I previously posted a no-bake/no-steam Crème Caramel, but that recipe is more tedious, and I know many of you are looking for a quick custard pudding recipe that is just as delicious.
+Today’s custard pudding recipe is SUPER easy, and when I say easy, I really mean it.
 It doesn’t take much time to prepare and tastes heavenly.
-This is a great homemade dessert to impress your guests for dinner parties and you won’t believe how simple it is until you make it!
-Just mix the ingredients, steam, refrigerate, and enjoy!
+This is a great homemade dessert to impress your guests for dinner parties, or as a surprise for your family.
+You won’t believe how simple it is until you make it.
+Just mix the ingredients, steam, refrigerate, and enjoy the custard pudding!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 1 cup milk (1 cup = 240 ml)

 - Cover the lid with kitchen cloth to prevent the water dripping onto custard pudding from condensation.
 Fill the large skillet with water about 1 inch height and start boiling water.